archo5/sgscript/readme.txt

 - 8 data types (with some space for extensions): null, bool, int, real, string, function, C function, object
 - tests & benchmark
-	* testing framework is in ext/sgstest.c => bin/sgstest ("make tools")
+	* testing framework is in ext/sgstest.c => bin/sgstest ("make test" to run)
 	* execute "bin/sgsvm bench/bench.sgs" to run the benchmark
-- object-oriented constructs (dict, class, overloadable operators)
+- object-oriented constructs (dict, class, closure, overloadable operators)

 development:
 - I work on it when I feel like it